avergnaud/nmap/README.md

 `nmap -sU` will scan UDP ports

+`nmap -sV` service Version scan

+`nmap -O` detects OS

+`nmap -sC` performs a script scan using the default set of scripts.
+It is equivalent to `--script=default`

 | sudo ? | commande | description |
 | ------------- | ------------- | ------------- |